denesnori/Notes/JavaScript/functional-programming.md

   - produces no side-effects
   - relies on no external mutable state
   - simplest reusable building blocks
   - a dead giveaway that a function is impure, that you call the function without using its return value.
 That can never happen with pure functions.

+### Immutability
+- object arguments are references --> if the function mutates an object or array parameter, that would mutate a state that is accessible outside the function.

+### References
+- (What is a pure function)[https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976]